India’s inexplicable performance demands an explanation

 However, if India had beaten England, Pakistan would know exactly where they stood; beat Bangladesh and they are through to the semi-final.
 That did not happen in a game that has severely dented the image of cricket.
 The Indians, perhaps the best team in this competition, played the game in a way that was completely inexplicable.

 But what was really inexplicable was the way India batted.
-Their score of 28 in the first power play of ten overs is the lowest in the competition and it was while Virat Kohli and Rohit Sharma were batting, ranked number 1 and 2 respectively on the ICC’s ranking of batsmen in ODIs.
+Their score of 28 in the first power play of ten overs is the lowest in the competition and it was while Virat Kohli and Rohit Sharma were batting, ranked number 1 and 2 respectively in the world in the ICC’s ranking of batsmen in ODIs.
 That basically killed the game stone dead.
-Former England captain Bob Willis said the Indian batting display was ‘unfathomable’ and Brendon McCullum, the former New Zealand captain, called it ‘bizarre’.
-Former Indian captain Saurav Ganguly and former England captain Nasser Hussain went even further and stated that there was a ‘clear lack of intent’, which must be a very serious thing to say by people of such authority and the question must arise why there was this lack of intent.
-It is a very strange thing, to say the least, for a side to play a game in the World Cup and NOT want to win it.
-To say that one does not know the reason and therefore any discussion on it is pointless is absurd and an exercise in total intellectual dishonesty.
+Former England captain Bob Willis said the Indian batting display was unfathomable and Brendon McCullum, the former New Zealand captain, called it bizarre.

-Whether Pakistan now makes it to the semis or not is no more relevant here.
-Quite honestly, based exclusively on cricketing display, Pakistan hardly deserves to be in the semi-finals; they should have lost to Afghanistan and were reprieved only by two incorrect umpiring decisions, both of which went in their favour, and a decision by the Afghan captain to bring himself on to bowl which offered Pakistan the match on a platter.
+Whether Pakistan now makes it to the semis is not relevant here.
+Quite honestly, based exclusively on cricketing display, Pakistan hardly deserves to be in the semi-finals; they should have lost to Afghanistan and were reprieved only by two incorrect umpiring decisions, both of which went in their favour and a decision by the Afghan captain to bring himself on to bowl perhaps under an illusion that he was a reincarnation of Dennis Lillee, which he clearly was not.
 Pakistan should never have lost their opening game to the West Indies which, if we had won it, would not make us subject to the shenanigans of India and a last ditch almost hopeless effort by New Zealand.
 But all that is irrelevant.
 The key question here is why did India’s performance so clearly lack intent and if the reason was not to virtually oust Pakistan from the 2019 World Cup, what was it?
 The Indians and the ICC owe an answer to the cricketing public.

-The writer is a former editor of The News London.
-He can be reached on [email protected]
+Shahed Sadullah is a former editor of The News London and a former editor of Cricket Life magazine, the editor-in-chief of which was Pakistan’s current Prime Minister Imran Khan. [email protected]

 Pakistan’s World Cup hopes are hanging by a thread which could snap even before they play their final match of the competition against Bangladesh on Friday.
 Unless New Zealand beat England our World Cup is over and given the way New Zealand played against Australia, the chances of their knocking out England on Wednesday would be remote at best.